carolynvs/carolynvanslyck.com/content/blog/2014-09-11-dotnet-vnext-impressions.markdown

 comments: true
 date: "2014-09-11T00:00:00Z"
 title: First Impression of .NET vNext
+slug: dotnet-vnext-impressions
 ---

 When ASP.NET vNext was first announced, I was scratching my head over how it would impact developing .NET in non-Windows environments.
 There was a lot of hype, snippets of info coming from multiple sources, and nothing I could try out for myself.
 Well now that the [Visual Studio 2014 CTP](http://www.visualstudio.com/en-us/downloads/visual-studio-14-ctp-vs.aspx) is out, I finally can!

 <aside>If you have an Azure account, I recommend using their Visual Studio 2014 VM image to test things out without wreaking havoc on your day-to-day machine.</aside>